The Break

 A bar is a container for beats.
 Most music uses 4 beats per bar.
 In strudel, one cycle = one bar.

 You divide the bar into slots.
 4 slots = quarter notes.
 8 slots = eighth notes.
 16 slots = sixteenth notes.
-More slots means more resolution: more places to put sounds.
+More slots, more resolution.

 ~ is a rest.
 Nothing plays on that slot.
 So s("bd ~ sd ~") is 4 slots: kick on 1, rest, snare on 3, rest.